bruinscolin/java-shortcuts/README.md

 ### Math.min()
 Type "min" to access the shortcut for Math.min() method
 ### Math.max()
-Type "max" to access the shortcut for Math.mmaxin() method
+Type "max" to access the shortcut for Math.max() method

 ### Math.sqrt()
 Type "sqrt" to access the shortcut for Math.sqrt() method